 WMO has approved the "pyranometric method" to calculate sunshine duration from pyranometer measurements in WMO-No. 8, Guide to Meteorological Instruments and Methods of Observation.
-This implies that SR05 may be used, in combination with appropriate software, to measure sunshine duration.
-The method involves an algorithm which estimates sunshine hours by comparing the 10-minute mean global horizontal irradiance (GHI) with the solar radiation outside the earth's atmosphere on a horizontal surface at that time and location (G_0).
+This implies that SR05 as well as any other pyranometer may be used, in combination with appropriate software, to measure sunshine duration.
+Sunshine hours are estimated by comparing the 10-minute mean global horizontal irradiance (GHI) with the solar radiation outside the earth's atmosphere on a horizontal surface at that time and location (G_0).